 The drawings will start with the lowest grade.
 Application numbers will be recorded in the order drawn until all numbers are drawn.
-No names will be announced during the lottery draw, because the order can change due to sibling preferences and number of openings in each grade.
+No names will be announced during the lottery draw, because the order can change (particularly the wait list) due to sibling preferences and number of openings in each grade.
 When a student’s number is drawn with an open spot for enrollment, if he/she has a sibling who also applied, that sibling’s name goes to the top of the wait list for his/her grade (placed on the list after any siblings who had earned an earlier priority).
 An example of the concept of preference is: Sibling of tile #1 has preference over tile #2 as well as preference over tile #2’s sibling.

 Siblings of enrolled students will not be admitted unless there is room at that grade level.

-Acceptance of Enrollment: Students who are accepted for enrollment will be notified the Monday immediately after the lottery draw – or close of open enrollment with no need for a lottery – and have one week to accept or deny the enrollment spot.
+Acceptance of Enrollment: Students who are accepted for enrollment will be notified shortly after the lottery draw – or close of open enrollment with no need for a lottery.
 Failure to accept an enrollment spot will place the student at the end of the wait list.
 Please see the Enrollment Process document located on the Enroll & Tours tab for specific dates.

 When an applicant is offered admission to the school, the family must provide a timely response to the offer.
 The school’s enrollment packet shall contain clear procedures for offers and response deadlines.